Entanglement entropy, single-particle occupation probabilities, and short-range correlations

-where ${\cal D}$ is the corresponding density matrix.
-Since the emphasis will be on the spatial properties, the spin and isospin degrees of freedom will be suppressed here.
-In many-body systems the density matrix typically is characterized by different spatial scales in the coordinates ${\bm R}= ({\rm r}+{\bm r}')/2$ and ${\bm s} = {\bm r}-{\bm r}$, the latter characterizing the short-range correlations.
-For homogeneous systems the Fourier transform of $n({\bm s})$ defines the fermion momentum distribution $n(k)$,
+where $|\Phi\rangle$ is in general a time-dependent many-body wave function and $\xi=({\bm r},\sigma, \tau),\, \zeta= ({\bm r}',\sigma',\tau')$ stand for the spatial, spin, and isospin coordinates.
+Since the emphasis will be on the spatial properties, the spin and isospin degrees of freedom will be suppressed in ensuing equations.
+In many-body systems the density matrix typically is characterized by different spatial scales in the coordinates ${\bm R}= ({\bm r}+{\bm r}')/2$ and ${\bm s} = {\bm r}-{\bm r}$.
+The momentum distribution, obviously related to the Wigener distribution~\cite{Wigner:1932}, is defined~\cite{Benhar:1993} using Eq.~\eqref{eq:dens} for any many-body wave function

-often also referred to as the spectral function.
-Another way at looking at $n(k)$ is by constructing the eigenvalues and eigenfunctions

-known as the canonical basis in the case of the mean field Hartree-Fock-Bogoliubov approximation~\cite{Ring:2004}.
-If the pairing potential is local then there is always a range of the wave vectors $k$ in which $n(k)=C/k^4$~\cite{Bulgac:2022a}, see Fig.~\ref{fig:occ}.

-Since entropy governs the time evolution of many-body systems, its crucial to understand its properties as a function of the excitation energy of the system in order to correctly correctly describe time-dependent phenomena.
-The Boltzmann one-body entropy is defined through the eigenvalues $n(k)$~\cite{Nordheim:1928,Uehling:1933,Abrikosov:1963,Bulgac:2022}, see Eq.~\eqref{eq:can}